Sebagabones/CITS3007Project/Phase1/Report/report1.md

 ## 4.1 Consistent Implementation of Security Tooling and Decisions Throughout the SDLC
 ### 4.1.1 Why it's relevant:
-Security must be a consideration from the beginning of a project, as trying to add in security at the end of the project is a surefire way to have an system that is not secure.
-In a system like an ACS, which has to deal with authentication, session handling, and privileged access, if we did not consider security in the beginning (such as design and development), our system would quite likely wind up with large architectural vulnerabilities, which at best would require a large amount of time and work to fix.
+Security must be a consideration from the beginning of a project, because trying to add in security at the end of the project is not foolproof and unsafe.
+In a system like an ACS, which has to deal with authentication, session handling, and privileged access, if we did not consider security in the beginning (such as design and development), our system would very quickly end up with large architectural vulnerabilities, which would require a large amount of time and work to fix.

 ### 4.1.2 How it will be applied:
 Security considerations will be integrated into each stage of the project:
 - **Planning & Design**: Threat modeling (such as STRIDE) will be used to identify and mitigate key risks before code is written.
 - **Implementation**: Secure coding practices (such as input validation) and linters and static analysis tools will be enforced from day one (see [3.2.2 Static Analysis/Linting](#322-static-analysislinting) for more information about the specific tools we will be using).
 - **Testing**: Runtime tools, such as the sanitisers, as discussed in [3.2.3.1 Sanitizers](#3231-sanitizers), and Valgrind (see [3.2.3.2 Valgrind](#3232-valgrind), and static analysis tools (see [3.2.2 Static Analysis/Linting](#322-static-analysislinting)) will be part of both manual and CI testing (see [3.2.4 CI/CD](#324-cicd)).
-- **Code Review**: All pull requests will be checked for adherence to secure coding practices (as discussed in [5.2 Maintenance of Code Quality](#52-maintenance-of-code-quality), [2.4 VCS Policies](#24-vcs-policies), and [3.2.4.2 GitHub Actions](#3242-github-actions)).
+- **Code Review**: All pull requests will be reviewed for adherence to secure coding practices (as discussed in [5.2 Maintenance of Code Quality](#52-maintenance-of-code-quality), [2.4 VCS Policies](#24-vcs-policies), and [3.2.4.2 GitHub Actions](#3242-github-actions)).

 ### 4.1.3 How the group will ensure it is effectively used:
 Meeting minutes have a section for any security-related decisions made, and after each meeting these get added into a document that is shared among the team, so that each team member is aware of each decision, which will help with not only writing code, but also remaining consistent when reviewing code.
-CI hooks have been configured to run formatters, linters, sanitizers, and static analysis tools on each commit, and tooling setup to help with the review of pull requests made, decreasing the effort required by the team to use these tools, which should increase the use of the tools.
-Security is a large part of the code review procedure, as we will not just be reviewing functionality.
+CI hooks have been configured to run formatters, linters, sanitizers, and static analysis tools on each commit, and tooling setup to help with the review of pull requests made, reducing the effort required by the team to use these tools, which would increase the use of the tools.
+Security is a large part of the code review procedure, because we will not just be reviewing functionality.

 ## 4.2 Input Validation & Bounds Checking